adambard/learnxinyminutes-docs/nim.html.markdown

   Name = string # A type alias gives you a new type that is interchangable Age = int     # with the old type but is more descriptive.
   Person = tuple[name: Name, age: Age] # Define data structures too.
-  LongTuple = tuple
+  AnotherSyntax = tuple
     fieldOne: string
     secondField: int

 var
-  john: Person = ("John B.", 17)
+  john: Person = (name: "John B.", age: 17)
   newage: int = 18 # It would be better to use Age than int

 john.age = newage # But still works because int and Age are synonyms